 Question - P1: Explain which of the proposed alternatives meets the aforementioned criteria.

-Question - P2: Propose an alternative distribution of these six secrets over the same three participants, in a way that now allows for any two participants to recover the message.
+Question - P2: Propose an alternative distribution of these six secrets over the same three participants, in a way that now allows for any two participants to recover the message, but no single participant to recover it.